 Pre-Arranged Group Tutoring Sessions

-AEC provides pre-arranged drop-in tutoring sessions for groups and individuals for various math, science, and social science courses taken by first-year students.
+AEC provides pre-arranged drop-in tutoring sessions for groups and individuals for various math, science, and social science courses taken by many first-year students.
 Students enrolled in courses with pre-arranged sessions are notified about such tutoring by the AEC and their professors.

 The pre-arranged sessions are held in the AEC tutoring area, located on the main level of Lilly Library.
 The tutors who staff the AEC are trained undergraduate students who have demonstrated mastery in the subject they tutor.
 Tutors are available Sunday-Thursday; the daily hours vary.
-Specific subject and tutor availability are posted online, in the AEC tutoring area, and in applicable syllabi.
+Specific subject and tutor availability are posted online (currently unavailable), in the AEC tutoring area, and in applicable syllabi.

-Some courses with pre-arranged tutoring also offer one-on-one appointments.
-Students must schedule an appointment in advance using our online reservation tool to ensure one-on-one time with a tutor.
+Some courses with pre-arranged tutoring also offer one-on-one appointments during their sessions.
+Students must schedule an appointment in advance using our online reservation tool (unavailable during summer hours) to ensure one-on-one time with a tutor.

 One-on-One Tutoring Sessions